MFA in Design with Specialisation in Embedded Design

 A collaborative and interdisciplinary learning environment

 Lectures, seminars, and workshops are influenced by collaborations with partner organisations and other departments at the University.
-This interdisciplinary approach contributes to a dynamic learning environment where the studio is a hub for open dialogue and teamwork is a foundational aspect.
+Each Student contributes to a dynamic learning environment where the studio is a hub where open dialogue and groupwork are foundational aspects.
 Our aim is to develop the field of design and to critically reflect upon the role of a designer as collaborator-yet-critical-consultant.
-Thus, you will learn how to balance working with teams and real-life project partners in a collaborative manner, while also provoking the status quo by employing design skills and methods via, e.g., visualization and communication techniques, interventions, form-giving, experience design and proposals for change, to name just a few.
+Thus, you will learn how to balance workingin a group and with real-life project partners in a collaborative manner.
+We dare to provoke the status quo in our collaborative approach, and we do so by employing design skills and methods via, e.g., visualisation and communication techniques, interventions, form-giving, experience design and proposals for change, to name just a few.
 Companies, organisations, and communities enrich the education through our collaborations, lectures, workshops, and real case projects.
 Volvo Group, Lynk & Co, Afry, Rise, Urban Futures, Act!
 Sustainable, The Swedish Public Employment Agency, and the City of Gothenburg are recent partners.
 While the University, itself, provides opportunities and accessibility to other educations, multi-disciplinary research, researchers, and networks.
-Discussions on the role of the designer happen throughout the programme and can shift as you form your individual career path.
-Get to know teachers and staff at the Design Unit.
+As a student, you will develop and articulate your emerging embedded design practice, both through discussion and projects, as you investigate possible career paths.

 Programme structure and content